If you have private medical insurance (PMI) but are not sure where to start, take a look through our guide below.

 Before booking an appointment at Sulis Hospital Bath, you should always contact your insurer so they can approve (or “pre-authorise”) your treatment.
 Your insurer will check that your policy covers you to see a specific consultant at Sulis Hospital Bath.

-Contact our Private Patient Enquiry line on 01761 422 288 or email email@example.com to book with us directly.
-To book in your appointment, you will need:
+Contact our Private Patient Enquiry line on 01761 422288 or email firstname.lastname@example.org to book with us directly.
+To book your appointment, you will need:

 - Insurer details (name of insurer and membership number)